aseriousbiz/abbot-docs/src/playbooks/template-language.md

 This example creates a new channel for the customer based on the prefix you specify and the name of the customer.
 For example, given a Customer name of `Funny Business` and a prefix of `cust-`, the channel name will be `cust-funny-business`.
 Then, in a subsequent step, you can use the `outputs.channel.id` template to mention the channel in a message.
-The example playbook above posts a mention of the newly created channel in the `#biz` channel.
+The example Playbook above posts a mention of the newly created channel in the `#biz` channel.